Free UK Shipping for Orders Over £60

 Part One

-Lauren and her younger brother Rhys both began using steroid creams to control their eczema from a young age, mostly to manage particularly bad flare ups.
-When one flare up went down, Lauren noticed that another one would appear as soon as she stopped using the steroids.
-Lauren considers the steroids themselves and the manner in which they were discontinued to have caused these repeated flares, a cycle which is now widely known as Topical Steroid Withdrawal (TSW).
+Lauren and her brother Rhys both started using steroid creams at a young age to manage their eczema, but noticed flare-ups would return as soon as they stopped using the steroids.
+This cycle led Lauren to realise that the steroids and how they were discontinued were contributing to the flares, a condition now known as Topical Steroid Withdrawal.

-After years of being in a perpetual cycle of using and then stopping the creams, with endless flare ups in between, Lauren discontinued her steroid cream completely, which meant an 8 month withdrawal period before her skin “felt like her own” again.
-Soon after, Lauren’s brother Rhys, who has severe eczema, inspired by his sister’s journey, also started his withdrawal programme which led to painful withdrawal symptoms.
+After years of using and stopping steroids, Lauren completely discontinued them, entering an 8-month withdrawal period before her skin "felt like her own" again.
+Inspired by his sister’s journey, Rhys, who has severe eczema, also began his own withdrawal process, experiencing painful symptoms.

 Lauren and Rhys in 1998